openwallet-foundation-labs/vc-api/apps/vc-api/docs/tutorials/consent-and-issuance-credential-tutorial.md

 # Tutorial

 ## Business overview
-The business objective of this tutorial is to demonstrate how to present multiple credentials issued to / by the holder.
+The business objective of this tutorial is to demonstrate how a verifier can request multiple credentials and how a holder can present multiple credentials in a presentation that meets this request.

 For this tutorial we would use a self signed (consent) Verifiable Credential (VC) and another VC issued to the user (holder) connected to a portal that we will call "authority portal".

 In the example below, we will issue a permanent residency card to a user we will call "resident".
 We use the context "https://w3id.org/residentship/v1" which describes the data of a VC of type "PermanentResidentCard".
 As second credential we will use a consent credential (self signed) by the user (holder).